Some Assembly Required (2014 TV series)

 Some Assembly Required is a Canadian teen situation comedy series that aired on YTV in Canada and streams on Netflix (season 1 & season 2) and YouTube (season 3) worldwide.
 Produced in Burnaby, British Columbia, it was created by Dan Signer (The Suite Life on Deck, A.N.T.
 Farm, Mr. Young) & Howard Nemetz, and stars Kolton Stewart, Charlie Storwick, Harrison Houde, Sydney Scotia, Dylan Playfair, Travis Turner and Ellie Harvie.
 The first season, with 26 episodes, began airing in January 2014; the series finale aired on June 6, 2016.
 The first season was first streamed on Netflix in 2015, followed by the second season.
+The third season is currently streaming on Amazon Prime Video, included with a basic Prime subscription.

 Premise

 Jarvis Raines (Kolton Stewart) is an average 14-year-old who becomes the CEO of company Knickknack Toys overnight after he sues them over a defective chemistry set that blows up his house.
-He recruits a diverse group of kids, Bowie, Piper, Geneva, Aster, and Knox from his high school to help him run the company.
-Usually, something backfires when they are trying to develop a new toy due to hiring Candace, the former CEO of the company.
-Candace disguises herself as Mrs Bubkes, an unassuming cleaning lady, while trying to sabotoge the team.
-Before the end credits, there are usually advertisements showing Knickknack Toys' newest products, which are shown or often invented in said episode, as well as the company’s mascot, P. Everett Knickknack, telling the viewer that "The P stands for (word that begins with p)".
+He recruits a diverse group of kids from his high school to help him run the company and invent new products.
+Something usually backfires when they are trying to develop a new toy.
+The former CEO of Knicknack, Candace Wheeler, disguises herself as Mrs Bubkes, an unassuming cleaning lady, to attempt to sabotage the team.
+Before the end credits, there are usually advertisements showing Knickknack Toys' newest products, which are shown or often invented in said episode, as well as the company's mascot, P. Everett Knickknack, telling the viewer that "The 'P' stands for (word that begins with 'P')".